 Pathology tests should be requested electronically.
 This is to ensure that the correct patient information and requested tests are recorded and results are returned to the requester accurately and in a timely manner.

-- Haematology, Biochemistry, Transfusion, Immunology, Microbiology and Diagnostic Cytology requests should be made via ICE (for GP and community users) or Allscripts PAS (for hospital users).
+- Haematology, Biochemistry, Transfusion, Immunology, Microbiology and Diagnostic Cytology requests should be made via ICE (for GP and community users) or Sunrise PAS (for hospital users).

-For queries regarding sample containers, collection procedures or test availability please refer to our test catalogue.
+For queries regarding sample containers, collection procedures or test availability please refer to our Pathology Test Catalogue.

 If electronic systems are unavailable, please download and complete the appropriate manual request form below.